jomz/radiant-wym-editor-filter-extension/README.markdown

 ### Current Head

-- The toolbar, container and classes follows the page scrolling for easier editing.
+- On long pages, the toolbar, container and classes selector boxes follows the page scrolling for easier editing.
-- Pop-ups are replaced with BlockUI (except for Internet Explorer).
+- Pop-ups are replaced with [BlockUI](http://malsup.com/jquery/block/), except for Internet Explorer (see [Ticket](http://trac.wymeditor.org/trac/ticket/63)).
-- Insert image button uses [Paperclipped](http://github.com/kbingman/paperclipped/tree/master) if installed.
+- The insert image button uses [Paperclipped](http://github.com/kbingman/paperclipped/tree/master) if installed.
-- Radius tags are editable in WymEditor.
+- Radius tags are now editable in WYMeditor.
-- Fixed the problem where WymEditor 'cleaned' the XHTML when Radius tags have been placed within block elements.
+- Fixed the problem where WYMeditor 'cleaned' the XHTML when Radius tags have been placed within block elements.
+- Generated XHTML code will be formatted using [js-beatuty](http://github.com/einars/js-beautify/tree/master)

 ### 0.3.5